-- National Construction Codes and Australian Standards relevant to all aspects of building and construction.
+- Building Codes of Australia and Australian Standards relevant to all aspects of building and construction.
 Specifications are provided where substantial works are being undertaken and are site specific. - Australian Standards as recommended by Australian Surf Lifesaving's Port Stephens Beach Audit.